IBMIntegration/ibm-event-streams/instana.md

 		    endpointPort: '443'
 		    endpointHost: ingress-orange-saas.instana.io
 		    key: xxxxxxxxxxxxxxxxx

+		Include a name for the cluster to be identified from Instana.
+		  zone:
+           name: edited-zone
+         cluster:
+           name: rajan-ocp-cluster

 Click on "Create Instance".
 Wait for the agent to be started.
 There should be a few agent pods in running state.